You can now export a segment in WebEngage as a Custom Audience to your Facebook business account.

 #5: Bring back inactive/uninstalled users to improve retention

-Leverage Facebook as a messaging channel to bring back users who have uninstalled your app and are no longer reachable.
+Leverage Facebook as a messaging channel to bring back users who have uninstalled your app and are no longer reachable and reduce app uninstall.
 Create exciting win-back campaigns to get back your inactive customers.
 Make sure the campaign is for a limited period so that they act promptly.

 Remind them of the products they liked on your portal, unused loyalty points or offer reward points for installing your app again.
 Convert an otherwise acquisition source to a reliable retention marketing channel.